jimrains/OpenRIS/datasheet/Readme.md

 ## Local Reflection Coefficients

 The device provides a 1-bit reflection response at both linear polarisations.
 This 1-bit response needs to be tuned to the centre operating frequency.
+For information on usage, see [here](https://github.com/jimrains/USCRIS/edit/main/datasheet/Readme.md#local-reflection-coefficients-how-to-use-this-data).

 ### Reflection coefficient measurement setup